bbeare22/bbeare22/README.md

 ---

-> *“Precision, problem-solving, and continuous learning — from healthcare to code.”*
+> *“Clean architecture, thoughtful UI, and scalable systems — built with precision.”*